The Penguins of Madagascar: Characters

-The Penguins of Madagascar features the four penguin characters from the Madagascar franchise, as well as the two chimpanzees and the two lemurs and aye-aye.
+The Penguins of Madagascar features the four penguin characters from the Madagascar franchise, as well as the two chimpanzees and the three lemurs.
 Characters new to the franchise include Marlene the otter and Alice the zookeeper, among others.
 Tom McGrath, John DiMaggio, Andy Richter, and Conrad Vernon reprise their roles as Skipper, Rico, Mort, and Mason respectively.

 All four of the penguin characters are designed differently in the cartoon than they are in the movie to make them more distinguishable and easier to tell apart.
 Skipper's head is flatter in the series; Kowalski is taller; Rico has an unexplained scar over his mouth, a double chin, and a feathery Mohawk; and Private is shorter, younger, and rounder.
 Their personalities and abilities were also exaggerated.
 The texture of the characters was also changed to be better suited for television work.